cristovaoserafim/eco385/useful-shell-commands.md

     ls -la
     ```

-3. change working directory
+0. change working directory
     ```bat
     cd <your_working_directory>
     ```

-4. auto-populate the rest of a long command/file name
+0. auto-populate the rest of a long command/file name
     ```
     type the first unique few letters + tab key
     ```

-5. move up one level from your current working directory
+0. **Don't want to type out the same command again? hit the `⬆` key to call out the previous command**

+0. add a line of text to a file that you want to write

     ```bat
+    echo Hello!
+My name is Winnie >> <filename>.<extension>
+    ```

+    Example:

+    ```bat
+    echo Hello!
+My name is Winnie >> winnietext.txt echo This is the second line in winnietext! >> winnietext.txt
+    ```

+0. display the text in a file

+    ```bat
+    cat winnietext.txt
+    ```

+0. replace all the text in a file with what you want to write
+    ```bat
+    echo I want to write this sentence instead of all texts that were here! > <filename>.<extension>
+    ```

+0. move up one level from your current working directory
+    ```bat
     cd ..
     ```
-6. remove a file **Dangerous!
+0. remove a file **Dangerous!
 CANNOT be UNDO**
     ```bat
     rm <filename>.<extension>
     ```
-7. show a list of previous command
+0. show a list of previous command
     ```bat
     history
     ```

-8. Don't want to type out the same command again?
-    ```
-    hit up arrow key to call out the previous command
-    ```
-9. Create a new blank file under the current working directory
+0. Create a new blank file under the current working directory

     Mac users:
     ```bat